LawrenceKay/worldwide_covid_policy/README.md

 The project treats policy approaches to the pandemic as taking place in almost a global policy laboratory, with policy-makers taking decisions in a mix of conditions local to them, but similar enough to those of many of their peers to be highly comparable.

+The outputs of the project will likely be a set of notebooks showing analysis and modelling; blogs on findings; and a summary report.

 Next steps
 ------------